nrwl/nx/docs/shared/console.md

 ## Why Nx Console?

-Professional developers use both command-line tools and user interfaces.
+Developers use both command-line tools and user interfaces.
 They commit in the terminal, but resolve conflicts in VSCode or WebStorm.
 They use the right tool for the job.

 Nx is a command-line tool, which works great when you want to serve an application or generate a simple component.
 But it falls short once you start doing advanced things.